Kitchen Mold Removal

-Rubber and silicone seals, grouts, and other sensitive surfaces where moisture accumulates regularly can be very difficult to clean.
+- Rubber and silicone seals, grout and other small spaces where moisture accumulates regularly can be very difficult to clean.
 If possible, remove mold-infected grout and silicone seals and dry the surface well before applying a fresh sealant coat.

 Needless to say, getting expert help to clean up kitchen mold is the best way to ensure effective and long-lasting protection against mold growth.

 Doing it yourself might work if you’re dealing with a very small mold contamination, but generally, even this should be left to experts as mold spores become airborne easily and spread to other parts of your home quickly.

 Before starting any kind of work, a professional will find the source of the mold growth (usually some sort of moisture problem) and fix it, otherwise the mold will keep growing back.